Is for the people who make our products.

 ** Source: Desarrollo al Cubo, social consultin bureau

-Our main goal is to improve the quality of life for the most artisan communities.
-Because of this, we are constantly looking for new textile techniques and skilled artisans to work with.
+Our guiding goal is to improve the quality of life for as many artisan communities as possible.
+As a result we are always seeking new textile techniques and skilled artisans to work with.

-Artisans analyze the textile possibilities that uphold their traditional iconography and culture in order to create pieces that synchronize with consumer demand.
+Artisans imagine the textile possibilities that uphold their traditional iconography and culture in order to create pieces that align with consumer demand.
 These pieces are then incorporated into final products.

 Across each artisan community there is a leader that acts as the liaison between artisans and design.
 The leader scales production, organizes orders, and manages deadlines, and quality.
 This makes it easier for artisans and our design team to focus on the things they care about most.

-All of our products are then assembled in warehouses in Mexico City, not far away from our headquarters.
+Our products are assembled near our headquarters in Mexico City.
 This allows us to closely monitor the process as we scale our business, grow our product line, and most importantly, learn.